 Multidisciplinary collaborative artwork to the format of Choral Evensong, with a libretto based on interviews with twelve Peterborough couples contemplating a yearlong space mission to the moon.
 The premiere of Even You Song was held at Peterborough Cathedral on 16 February 2017, in a production with digital projections and printed libretto.
-The project includes workshops, off-site plainchant performances and CD/film production.
+The project includes workshops, off-site plainchant performances and a CD published by First Hand Records.

 Produced with Metal, Peterborough.

 Bettina Furnée, Lucy Sheerman, Cheryl Frances Hoad Even You Song; Peterborough Cathedral Choir, choir of schoolchildren, David Humphreys, James Bowstead, Steven Grahl; Peterborough Cathedral

 Review by Robert Hugill on Feb 16 2017

 Star rating: 4.5

 An immersive experience in Peterborough Cathedral based on Evensong and benefiting from a striking core by Cheryl Frances Hoad